selodean/watson-nlp-nordic-examples/README.md

 ## 1. Language: Multi-lingual

-'**Syntax-Entities-Keywords-Sentiment-Multilingual.ipynb**' is a very simple starter notebook that loads and runs pre-trained models included in Watson NLP: Syntax, machine-learned and rule-based Entities, Sentiment and Keywords.
+'**Syntax-Entities-Keywords-Sentiment-Multilingual.ipynb**' is a very simple starter notebook that loads and runs pre-trained models included in Watson NLP: Syntax, machine-learned (BERT) and rule-based Named Entities, Sentiment and Keywords.
 Simply change text_input and language code to your favorite language.

 ## 2. Language: Finnish (FI)